 One fruit of my explorations is my graduate thesis on the Heavenly Council in the Hebrew Bible, Judaism, and New Testament.
 Another fruit was a study paper I published during 19861995 called Yashar [PDF], which matured into this website and went online in 1998.

-In light of this and other texts, a recurring theme of this website is to encourage readers to look more closely and deeply at the New Testament: to be keener students of Scripture.
+A recurring theme of this website is to encourage readers to look more closely and deeply into the Hebrew-rooted New Testament to discern the streams of Hebrew revelation.

 Kiddush beside Yam Kinneret (Sea of Galilee)